White-tailed hawk: Distribution and ecology

-The white-tailed hawk can be found anywhere from coastal Texas and the Rio Grande Valley to central Argentina, as well as many Caribbean islands of the Lesser Antilles, and Trinidad and Tobago.
-For habitat it prefers open or semi-open regions up to 2,000 ft (c.
-600 m) ASL, with few trees to hinder its flight.
+The white-tailed hawk is found from the coastal of Texas and the Rio Grande Valley south to central Argentina.
+Its range also includes many Caribbean islands in the Lesser Antilles and Trinidad and Tobago.
+It prefers open or semi-open regions up to 2,000 ft (c.
+600 m) ASL, with few trees to obstruct flight.
 It is not a migratory bird, though some populations may make regional movements when food is scarce.
-It likes to perch on bushes, trees, telephone poles or even stand around on the ground, as well as to soar.
-Generally, it prefers arid habitat and rarely occurs in very rainy locales.
+It commonly perches on bushes, trees, or telephone poles, stands on the ground, or engages in soar.
+Generally, it prefers arid habitats and rarely occurs in areas with heavy rainfall.

-Though it will disappear from unsuitable locations after habitat fragmentation, it has a wide range and is not considered to be a globally threatened species by the IUCN.
+Though it may disappear from unsuitable locations following habitat fragmentation, it has a wide range and is not considered to be a globally threatened species by the IUCN.

 Its preferred hunting technique is to hover and observe the surroundings for signs of potential prey, gliding to another place when nothing is found.
 The diet of the white-tailed hawk varies with its environment.
-Rabbits make up the majority of the hawk's diet in southern Texas, while lizards of 12 in (30 cm) in length and more are the preferred prey in the Dutch West Indies.
-Other animals such as cotton rats, snakes, frogs, arthropods (especially grasshoppers, cicadas and beetles), and smallish birds such as passerines or quails are also eaten; it will snatch chickens when no other source of food is available.
-In the open cerrado of Brazil, mixed-species feeding flocks will react to a white-tailed hawk with almost as much alarm as they do when seeing such dedicated predators of birds as the aplomado falcon.
+Rabbits make up the majority of the hawk's diet in southern Texas, while lizards 12 in (30 cm) or more in length are preferred prey in the Dutch West Indies.
+Other animals such as cotton rats, snakes, frogs, arthropods (especially grasshoppers, cicadas, and beetles), and small birds like passerines or quails are also eaten; it may take chickens if no other food source is available.
+In the open cerrado of Brazil, mixed-species feeding flocks react to white-tailed hawks with almost as much alarm as they do to dedicated bird predators such as the aplomado falcon.
 The white-tailed hawk is also known to feed on carrion and to gather with other birds at brushfires to catch small animals fleeing the flames.
 In the tropics, white-tailed hawks rank amongst the main predators of the small monkeys known as marmosets.

-Breeding pairs of white-tailed hawks build nests out of freshly broken twigs, often of thorny plants, 5–15 ft (1.5–5 m) or more above the ground on top of a tree or yucca, preferably one growing in an elevated location giving good visibility from the nest.
-The nest's interior is cushioned it with dried grasses and other fine materials; green twigs of mesquite or other aromatic plants are often placed in the nest too, perhaps to deter parasites.
-Like many Accipitridae, white-tailed hawks do not like to abandon a nest site, and nests built up over the years can thus reach sizes of up to three feet (1 m) across.
+Breeding pairs build nests from freshly broken twigs, often from thorny plants.
+Nests are typically placed 5–15 ft (1.5–5 m) or more above the ground in a tree or yucca, preferably in an elevated location offering good visibility from the nest.
+The interior is cushioned with dried grasses and other fine materials; green twigs of mesquite or other aromatic plants are often added, perhaps to deter parasites.
+Like many Accipitridae, white-tailed hawks tend to reuse nest sites.
+Nests built up over the years can thus reach sizes of up to 3 ft (1 m) across.
 The eggs are white, often lightly spotted with brown or lavender; between one and three (usually two) are laid per clutch.
-When approached on the nest, the adults will get airborne and observe the intruder from above, unlike related hawks, which usually wait much longer to flush and then launch a determined attack.
+When approached at the nest, adults become airborne and observe the intruder from above.
+This contrasts with related hawks, which typically wait longer before flushing and may launch direct attacks.